-A hypercompetitive advertising market gives little chances for small businesses to stand out: either you have to raise a price per click to compete or fall behind the status of a brand with strong advertising potential.
+A hypercompetitive advertising market gives little chance for small businesses to stand out: either you have to raise a price per click to compete or fall behind the status of a brand with strong advertising potential.
 What if your business also needs to enter new markets?
 As practice shows, advertisers typically think of high budgets as their one way to compete: more money - more clicks, views, and conversions.

 Indeed, what’s perceived as natural can be a blind approach that doesn’t deliver expected results because it doesn’t take into account important campaign details.
 Configurable campaign features on demand-side platform enable advertisers to adjust every campaign detail, each of which can be crucial for overall performance.
-By minimizing unsuccessful factors and maximizing successful, campaign optimization helps to reduce advertising costs and increase advertising ROI in an alternative way.
+By minimizing unsuccessful factors and maximizing success, campaign optimization helps to reduce advertising costs and increase advertising ROI in an alternative way.
 Let’s discover how.

 Choose a Creative Type

 You can choose advertising formats and sizes according to advertising campaign goals.
 This way, if you need to reach a broader audience and attract attention to the product or service - select standard static digital ad formats or rich media.
 Full-screen banners, video, and native ad formats will also work well for raising brand awareness.

 If the goal of the campaign is to increase audience engagement, it will be a good idea to apply interactive rewarded ads or playable ads on mobile.
-However, the most converting format for a specific campaign may be determined via A/B (split) test.
+However, the most converting format for a specific campaign may be determined via the A/B (split) test.

 Never Stop Testing